 An option is one of the trading instruments in the capital market.

-Options in stock market is a contract that permits (but not mandatory) a trader to buy or sell an underlying stock or index at a predetermined price over a specific time.
+Option in the stock market is a contract that permits (but is not mandatory) a trader to buy or sell an underlying stock or index at a predetermined price over a specific time.

 A trader has to pay a small fee to buy these rights, and it is called the ‘premium’ of the option.